lilianricaud/patterning-complexity/english/patterns.md

-# Patterns
+# PATTERNS

+Pattern is a complex concept with several meaning and used slight differently in different disciplines.

+## Pattern of organization (COMPLEX SYSTEMS):

-Pattern of organization: configuration of relationships characteristic of aparticular system
+configuration of relationships characteristic of a particular system

+## ALEXANDRINE PATTERNS / LIVING PATTERNS / GENERATIVE PATTERNS

-Alexandrian pattern or living/generative pattern: pattern of organization that enhance life/quality without a name within a particular system.
-Increase self-organization and system stability.
+pattern of organization that enhance LIFE/QUALITY WITHOUT A NAME within a particular system.
+Increase SELF-ORGANIZATION and system stability.

+## DESIGN PATTERNS